HyperAgents/hmas/domains/logistics/create-organization/README.md

 # Create an Organization

 ## Description
 John has experience working in a successful specialized industrial logistics enterprise, the SL Logistics.
-He sees a business opportunity in providing the same logistics services.
-Because of his own experience and the success of the SL Logistics, John intends to use the SL Logistics organization model as reference to organize his own enterprise, the FL Logistics.
+He sees a business opportunity in providing the same logistics services and wants to create his own enterprise, the FL Logistics.
+Because of his own experience and the success of the SL Logistics, John intends to use the SL Logistics organization model as reference to organize the FL Logistics.

-John, however, is unsure whether the organizational model is adequate in his case.
+John, however, is unsure whether the SL Logistics' organizational model is adequate in his case.
 Thus, he conducts a comparative analysis between the SL Logistics organizational model with similar enterprises but whose organizational model are based on different assumptions and some theoretical models (i.e., not yet enacted models).
-He concludes that the SL Logistics organizational model is adequate to create his enterprise.
+He concludes that the SL Logistics' organizational model is adequate to create the FL Logistics enterprise.

 The main aspect of the SL Logistics that motivated John to copy its organizational model is the enterprise culture reflected in its organizational values and goals: